OpenTreeOfLife/reference-taxonomy/doc/method/method.md

    processed (recursively), and are all matched to targets in the union (or, rarely, blocked, see above).
-The targets are either 'old' (they were already in the union before the merge started) or 'new' (created in the union during the merge process).
+The targets are either 'old' (they were already in the union before the merge started) or 'new' (copied from source to union during this round of the merge process).
 One of the following rules then applies (assuming in each case that none of the previous rules apply):